Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AWho are you?

-Speaker AHow have you come to shanty music and what is your backstory?
+Speaker AHow have you come to Shanti music and what is your backstory?

-Speaker AAnd I really, I really enjoy every single part of it.
+Speaker AI really enjoy every single part of it.

-Speaker AAnd especially being on this podcast is going to allow me to talk to the people that love to see shanties as much as I do and be a part of the inner workings of the shanty community, which is going to be.
+Speaker AAnd especially being on this podcast is going to allow me to talk to the people that love to see Shanes as much as I do and be a part of the inner workings of the shanty community, which is gonna be.

 Speaker ANow, you've got a very young voice now.

-Speaker AYou said you, you started at the age of nine.
+Speaker AYou said you started at the age of nine.

 Speaker AHow old are you now?